twh2898/os/notes.md

 # Notes and ToDos for active and planned future work

+## Creation of Page Tables

+**TODO** how are page tables added to the virtual space?

+Idk if the kernel initializes all of the entries of the final page table or only the first and last.

+The first and last page tables are setup but nothing in between.
+Does the paging allocator create new page tables if needed?

+# Completed

 ## Physical Allocator

 **TODO** how to access region bitmask in paging mode?